 Cool on wire racks.

-For the Creme patisserie: mix the egg yolks with the sugar beat until light and fluffy, heat milk until scorching point (before boiling) add 2 tablespoons to sugar & egg yolks, sift in flour, add into the pan with warm milk, bring to the boil stirring the whole time, contiue to cook for 2 minutes to cook out the flour taste mix in melted chocolate, turn into a bowl cover and chill until cold.
-Whip cream, fold in limoncello and icing sugar, lemon zest mix with cold Creme patisserie
+Mix the egg yolks with the sugar beat until light and fluffy, heat milk until scorching point (before boiling) add 2 tablespoons to sugar & egg yolks, sift in flour, add into the pan with warm milk.

 Spoon into piping bag fill choux buns, chill.